Yianni Diakomihalis

-John Michael "Yianni" Diakomihalis (born April 11, 1999) is an American freestyle and folkstyle wrestler who competes at 70 kilograms.
-He currently competes in the Lightweight division of Real American Freestyle (RAF), where he is the current RAF Lightweight Champion.
+John Michael "Yianni" Diakomihalis (born April 11, 1999) is an American former freestyle and folkstyle wrestler who competed at 70 kilograms.
+He currently is assistant coach for the Cornell Big Red.

 A two-time U.S. national champion in freestyle, Diakomihalis formerly competed at 65 kilograms, where he was the 2022 World silver medalist, a two-time Pan American champion, and a two-time U17 World champion, among other feats.
+He also competed in the Lightweight division of Real American Freestyle (RAF), where he was the inaugural RAF Lightweight Champion.

 While in college, he became the fifth four-time NCAA Division I champion in history out of Cornell University.

-Career
+Wrestling career

 High school

 Diakomihalis attended Hilton High School in Hilton, New York, along with his brother Greg, who would go on to become a five-time NYSPHSAA Division I champion himself.
 In eight grade, he won the Division I state championship at 99 pounds, defeating eventual Cornell teammate Vito Arujau in the finals.

 Diakomihalis would go on to become a four-time state champion, as he was unable to compete for a fifth one due to an injury.
 In freestyle, he claimed titles from the U17 World Championships in the 2015 and 2016 editions.
 He would graduate in 2017 posting a 243–3 record, on a win streak of 210 victories, and would then go on to wrestle at Cornell University as he had committed to do 2014.